Skip to main content

 Civility Message

 The most explosive running back I have ever seen in person was Berniece Mundean, my high school team mate.
 Under different circumstances, I believe that Mundean would have been an outstanding college running back and would have certainly ended up in the National Football League.
 He was just that good.
+During practice, one warm fall evening in Wichita Falls, the team was going through our punt return coverage where the punt returners were at one end of the field while the punter and two line men were at the other end.

 Issues:Civility